manish9794/chemistry/README.md

 **About the Lab(objective):**

-The Heat Transfer laboratory delivers basic and technical information in and operation of heat transport methods, such as conduction, convection, and radiation.
+This lab delivers basic and technical information in and operation of heat transport methods, such as conduction, convection, and radiation.
+The various experiment to determine the amount of heat exchange in various modes of heat transfer including condensation & boiling for several geometries (like composite wall, lagged pipe etc).

 **About the Experiment:**